TanaroSch/pali-gemma-image-analyzer/README.md

 6. View the analysis results in real-time as they stream in.

-7. Optionally, save the results or review recent analyses.
+7. Optionally, click "Download Result" to save the analysis as a text file.

 ## Custom Model Path